-AMHERST, Mass. – The National Science Foundation has awarded a coveted ADVANCE Institutional Transformation grant to the University of Massachusetts Amherst to support the development of an innovative professional advancement model for underrepresented faculty in science, technology, engineering and mathematics (STEM).
+AMHERST, Mass. – The National Science Foundation has awarded a coveted ADVANCE Institutional Transformation grant to the University of Massachusetts Amherst to support the development of an innovative professional advancement model for women faculty in science, technology, engineering and mathematics (STEM).
+The project further recognizes variations among women’s experience in academic STEM fields by race, ethnicity, and nationality.

-With the five-year, $3 million grant, an interdisciplinary team from four UMass Amherst colleges will focus on using collaboration as a tool for fostering equity for women and male faculty of color in science and engineering fields.
+With the five-year, $3 million grant, an interdisciplinary team with members from four UMass Amherst colleges will focus on using collaboration as a tool for fostering equity for women in science and engineering fields.
 It is believed to be the largest social science-led interdisciplinary grant ever awarded to UMass Amherst.

 “This highly competitive grant will be a tremendous boost for our continuing efforts to create a campus environment that supports the success of all members of our community,” says UMass Amherst Chancellor Kumble Subbaswamy.
 “I commend the faculty team for developing a winning proposal that envisions a new and bold way for the university to promote the success and professional growth of our faculty.”